-SA/SE A Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
+SA/SEA A Objectives Description of Effect le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
 0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development No obvious effect.
 0 0 0

-1 1

 03 To conserve biodiversity No obvious effect.
 0 0 0

 and geodiversity

 conservation interests,

 avoiding damage to or

 fragmentation of major

 features of importance

 for fauna and flora

 04 To minimise minerals No obvious effect.
 0 0 0

-and waste
+04 and waste No obvious circet.
+U U U

 management's

 contribution to climate

 change through

 reduced greenhouse

 gas emissions by less

-reliance on primary

-minerals, and increased
+reliance on primary minerals, and increased

+· · · · · · · · · · · · · · · · · · ·

 reuse, recovery,

-recovery and recycling
+0.5 recovery and recycling Delian and a sure familiaire in annua

-05 To maximise the Policy seeks waste facilities in areas ++ ++ ++
+05 To maximise the , ++ ++ ++

-05 sustainable close to arisings and for both minerals
+sustainable close to arisings and for both minerals

-transportation of and waste developments road
+transportation of

-minerals and waste, transport would only be acceptable if it
+minerals and waste,

-through the use of non- was the only practicable and
+through the use of non-

 road alternatives and environmentally preferable alternative.

-the reduction of the environmentally preferable alternative.
+the reduction of the

 distance travelled by

 untreated waste

 06 To conserve the quality No obvious effect.
 0 0 0

-00 of the countryside and U 0 0
+of the countryside and

 landscape

 07 To protect the No obvious effect.
 0 0 0

-07 significance of heritage U 0
+significance of heritage

 assets of

+archaeological, cultural

-archaeological, cultural and historic value
+and historic value

-08 No obvious effect.
+08 To enhance No obvious effect.
 0 0 0

-00 U U U

 biodiversity, natural

 resources, landscape or

 the significance of

 heritage assets

-09 local communities from the effects of minerals development and waste management ++ ++ ++ Lorry routeing can mitigate some of the effects of their movement.
-10 To promote sustainable economic growth and employment 0 0 0 Cumula Cumulative Effect/Conclusion Policy has clear sustainability objective benefits on the transport of waste and minerals, and protecting local communities.
+09 local communities from Any development's road traffic would have to be safe and not have an unacceptable impact on local residents. ++ ++ ++ Lorry routeing can mitigate some of the effects of their movement.
+10 To promote sustainable economic growth and employment No obvious effect.
+0 0 0 Cumul lative Effect/Conclusion Policy has clear sustainability objective be enefits on the t ranspor t of waste and minerals, and pro tecting local communities.